 Telemedicine and remote patient monitoring are both tools that can be used to provide medical care at a distance.
 Telemedicine generally refers to live, two-way video interactions between a doctor and a patient.
 Remote patient monitoring, on the other hand, is a way for doctors to collect data from patients remotely using sensors and other devices.

-Remote patient monitoring (RPM) is a promising technology that allows healthcare providers to collect patient data from a distance.
-This data can be used to improve patient care, as well as to reduce costs.
-RPM systems typically use sensors to collect data from patients, which is then transmitted to a central database.
-This data can be used to monitor patients for potential health concerns, as well as to provide feedback to healthcare providers.
-One of the most notable benefits of RPM is its potential to improve patient outcomes.
-For example, RPM can be used to monitor patients with chronic conditions, such as heart failure or diabetes.
-By collecting data on a regular basis, RPM systems can help identify early signs of deterioration, which can then be addressed quickly.
-In addition, RPM systems can also be used to provide education and support to patients, which can improve their overall health and well-being.
+Remote patient monitoring (RPM) is a promising technology that allows healthcare providers to collect patient data from a distance and this data can be used to improve patient care, as well as to reduce costs.
+RPM systems typically use sensors to collect data from patients, which is then transmitted to a central database and this data can be used to monitor patients for potential health concerns, as well as to provide feedback to healthcare providers.
+One of the most notable benefits of RPM is its potential to improve patient outcomes like RPM can be used to monitor patients with chronic conditions, such as heart failure or diabetes.
+By collecting data on a regular basis, RPM systems can help identify early signs of deterioration, which can then be addressed quickly and additionally RPM systems can also be used to provide education and support to patients, which can improve their overall health and well-being.